NMFS-RADFish/boilerplate/examples/field-validators/README.md

 };
 ```

 Here’s how to use the onBlur handler in the TextInput component.
-The input dynamically sets its validation status and ARIA attributes based on validation errors.
+The input dynamically sets its validation status and ARIA attributes based on validation errors:
 ```jsx
 <TextInput
     id={FULL_NAME}